mohammedzamakhan/toddmotto.github.io/_posts/2017-01-26-angular-decorators.md

 </code></pre>
 </div>

 If we ran this code now, we'd only get `'Hey!'` outputted to the console.
-That's because our decorator hasn't returned a function for the class to the given to.
+That's because our decorator hasn't returned a function for the class to be given to.
 The output of `@Console('Hey!')` is `void`.

 We would need to adapt our `Console` decorator to return a function closure for the class to be given to.
 That way we can both receive a value from the decorator (in our case, the string `Hey!`) and also the class that it's applied to: